Ocoee massacre: Ocoee is razed

-With reinforcements, the white mob took the conflict to the rest of the African-American community in northern Ocoee.
+With the reinforcement of some 200 men, the white mob took the massacre to the rest of the African-American community in northern Ocoee.
 The "white paramilitary forces surrounded the northern Ocoee black community and laid siege to it."
 They set fire to rows of African-American houses; those inside were forced to flee and many were shot by whites.
 At least 20 buildings were burned in total, including every African American church, schoolhouse, and lodge room in the vicinity.
 African-American residents fought back in an evening-long gunfight lasting until as late as 4:45 A.M., their firearms later found in the ruins after the massacre ended.
 Eventually, black residents were driven into the nearby orange groves and swamps, forced to retreat until they were driven out of town.
 The fleeing sought refuge in the surrounding woods or in the neighboring towns of Winter Garden and Apopka, which had substantial populations of black people.

 The siege of Ocoee claimed numerous African-American victims.
 Langmaid, an African-American carpenter, was beaten and castrated.
 Maggie Genlack and her pregnant daughter died while hiding in her home; their bodies were found partially burned underneath it.
 Roosevelt Barton, an African American hiding in July Perry's barn, was shot after the mob set fire to the barn and forced him to flee.
 Hattie Smith was visiting her pregnant sister-in-law in Ocoee when her sister-in-law's home was set on fire.
 Smith fled, but her sister-in-law's family was killed while they hid and waited for help that never came.